☆ ☆ ☆ ☆ ☆

 Contrast increases along with weight, as the thickness of the secondary stroke always remains constant.

-Absolem is to a greater extent a jobbing typeface.
+Absolem is to a greater extent a display typeface.
 Some of its styles can be used in text matter, but exercising caution is recommended.

 The character set includes Cyrillic and extended Latin sets, mathematical symbols an currency signs.